Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Project a Strong Identity and Voice.

-After identifying your target audience, you can begin forming your brand identity — things that remind people of your brand — as well as its voice.
-Regardless of whether you’re striving to be humorous and persuasive or clear and consistent, be sure to maintain consistency.
+After identifying your target audience, you can begin forming your brand identity — things that remind people of your brand — and its voice.
+Whether you’re striving to be humorous and persuasive or clear and consistent, be sure to maintain consistency.

 Technical platforms may opt for the latter, while a social media app or video platform may assume the former, more easygoing and conversational tone.